exercism/go/exercises/parallel-letter-frequency/README.md

 ## Running the tests

-To run the tests run the command `go test` from within the exercise directory.
+To run the tests run the command `go test -race` from within the exercise directory.

 If the test suite contains benchmarks, you can run these with the `--bench` and `--benchmem`
 flags: